-We are developing programs, activities, self-sustaining tools and resources to build the capability of councils in their emergency management role.
+We are supporting and developing programs, activities, sustainable tools and resources to build the capability of councils in performing their emergency management role.

 Municipal Emergency Management Enhancement Group